Key polynomials for simple extensions of valued fields: Algebras graded by ordered semigroups

-be algebraic over $k$. \end{enumerate} Then $x$ is integral over $G^*$.
+is algebraic over $k$. \end{enumerate} Then $x$ is integral over $G^*$.
 An integral dependence relation of $x$ over $G^*$ can be described as follows.
 Let $z$ be as in (\ref{tag2.8}).
 Let $Z$ be an independent variable and let

 denote the minimal polynomial of $z$ over $k$.
-Then $x$ satisfies the integral dependence relation
+Then $x$ is a root of the polynomial

 Conversely, suppose $x$ is integral over $G^*$.
 Then (1) holds.
 Suppose, furthermore, that $\beta_1\do\beta_r$ are $\mathbb{Z}$-linearly independent.
 Then (2) also holds.
 In this case, (\ref{tag2.10}) is the minimal polynomial of $x$ over $G^*$.
-In particular, the degree $\alpha$ of the minimal polynomial of $x$ over $G^*$ is given by
+In particular, the degree $n$ of the minimal polynomial of $x$ over $G^*$ is given by

 \end{lemma}